Resolving Structural Avalanches in Amorphous Carbon with Arclength Continuation

 Our observations highlight three interesting features of avalanches in amorphous carbon: (i) avalanches are formed from distinct sequences of low-dimensional events, (ii) these events are highly separable at strains below avalanche onset and (iii) the sequence displays a robust internal latent structure in which the constituent events are connected by a unique chain of local minima and index-1 saddle points.
 Crucially, this structure only appears below the avalanche onset strain, meaning even an infinitesimal quasi-static strain step taken at the critical strain of the first event would trigger the entire avalanche.

 Going further, Fig.~\ref{fig4} demonstrates that continuation can not only resolve individual avalanche structures, but also yields a framework for event-driven simulation of avalanche dynamics.
 Panel (a) compares stress–strain curves obtained from AQS simulations with two different strain increments to the continuation result.
 While all curves coincide in the elastic regime, they begin to diverge upon entering steady plastic flow ($\gamma \gtrsim 0.17$), reflecting the accumulation of step-size–dependent errors in AQS.
 Panels (b) and (c) show the corresponding stress-drop distributions measured from a number of AQS trajectories in the plastic flow regime at $\Delta\gamma=10^{-3}$ and $10^{-4}$, respectively.
 In both cases, the finite strain increment causes multiple nearby instabilities to be triggered within a single step, merging distinct plastic events and suppressing small stress drops.
-This manifests as a systematic flattening of the distribution and an apparent reduction of the fitted power-law exponent, which persists even as the step size is reduced.
+This manifests as a systematic flattening of the distribution and an apparent reduction of the exponent $\alpha$ of the fitted power-law $p(\Delta \sigma) \sim (\Delta \sigma)^{-\alpha}$, which persists even as the step size is reduced.
 By contrast, panel (d) shows the distribution obtained from AC, where individual bifurcations are resolved directly.
 The resulting stress-drop statistics are independent of strain step size and exhibit a steeper, more clearly defined power-law scaling, indicating that continuation provides direct access to the intrinsic avalanche statistics underlying plastic flow.
+The step-size independent nature of the AC method has an additional effect; it allows stress--strain curves to be reproducible with respect to small perturbations in the initial strain.
+This is demonstrated in Supplementary Material D~\cite{SupplementalD}, together with an analysis of how the computational cost of AC scales with system size and how it compares with the cost of AQS simulations.